stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 **Accessories**

 * USB mouse.
 Trackpad will be unavailable during macOS installation procedure.
-* USB stick with at least 16Gb storage.
+* USB storage device with at least 16Gb storage.

 **WiFi**